bsafarzynska/qa-bug-report-exercises/README.md

 ##  Summary

 This project reflects my QA mindset and ability to identify, prioritize, and report bugs in a structured way using JIRA.
-Looking forward to growing in game QA and working with dev teams!
+Looking forward to growing in game QA and working with dev teams.